nerwuuus/nerwuuus/README.md

 ## 🧰 portfolio-projects Repository (Small-Scale Projects)

   [This repository](https://github.com/nerwuuus/portfolio-projects) showcases a variety of projects that reflect my experience in data analysis and dashboard development.
-Each branch represents a unique initiative or learning milestone:
+Each branch represents a unique initiative or learning milestone.

-### 🔄 `main`
-The default branch serves as the central hub for all portfolio content and documentation.

-### 📊 `program-status-report`
-A professional dashboard built using **Excel** and **Power BI**, designed to track the status of multiple IT programs.
-It includes:
-- Visual summaries of project health
-- Milestone tracking
-- Risk and issue management views

-### 🛠️ `service-activation-tracker`
-An **Excel-based report** used in a corporate environment to monitor service activation timelines and dependencies.
-Features include:
-- Conditional formatting for status indicators
-- Automated calculations for SLA tracking

-### ⏱️ `ess-time-registration`
-This is the first and **no longer used** version of a database created to manage and analyse employee time registration data.
-It consists of staging and production tables.
-Highlights:
-- Data extraction and transformation via SQL
-- Automation of reporting tasks using PowerShell

-### 📈 `Tableau-and-Power-BI-beginner-dashboards`
-A collection of dashboards created during my learning journey with **Tableau** and **Power BI**.
-Includes:
-- Sales performance visualisations
-- Customer segmentation
-- Time-series analysis

-### 📉 `Tableau-intermediate-dashboard`
-An intermediate-level **Tableau dashboard** showcasing more advanced features such as:
-- Calculated fields
-- Dynamic filters
-- Multi-source data integration

 ### 📂 portfolio-projects Repository Structure
 ```